 Sometimes you download a Mac app and it won’t open.
-You get a dialog box that says the app can’t be opened because it’s from an unidentified developer and your security settings won’t allow it.
+You get a dialog box that says the app can’t be opened because it’s from “an unidentified developer” and your security settings won’t allow it.

-The first box said the app couldn’t be opened.
+The first box (the one at the top of this blog post) said the app couldn’t be opened.
 This box asks whether you’re sure you want to open it or not.
 If you know where you got it, and you trust the source, you can click the Open button.
-Note that it is not the default– you have to click it.
-The really cool thing: you only have to do this once per non-authorized app.
-The Mac will remember that you granted the app permission to launch, so from then on you just double-click it, like you do with the rest of your apps.
+Note that it is not the default button choice– you have to click the “Open” button.
+As soon as you do that, the app opens.